-If you're an employee interested in participating in our 2020 programme, you'll need the backing of your company and line manager and a team of six to ten people to commit to at least two days a month during the six-month programme.
+If you're an employee interested in participating, you'll need the backing of your company and line manager and a team of six to ten people to commit to at least two days a month during the six-month programme.

 We'll provide the resources you need to solve, fund and learn – you provide the commitment and enthusiasm!
 Please see the FAQs below for more information about financing the challenge.

 Frequently Asked Questions